swyxio/spark-joy/README.md

   - Tailwind UI
   - Flowbite React
   - Material UI
+  - https://www.tremor.so/ Simple and modular components to build dashboards in a breeze.
+Fully open-source, made by data scientists and software engineers with a sweet spot for design.
 - [Radix UI](https://www.radix-ui.com/) Unstyled, accessible components for building high‑quality design systems and web apps in React.
 - [Mantine](https://mantine.dev/) More than 120 customizable components and hooks to cover you in any situation.
 - https://nextui.org/ uses Stitches, includes light and dark UI components out-of-the-box along with a default color palette that might be good for quickly building landing pages or other content that’s not initially tied to any branding.